hidemi-k/hidemi-k/README.md

 This is my personal exploration of the A2A Protocol concept—an experimental multi-agent framework I'm prototyping for standardizing network operations, security, and governance across multi-vendor environments.

+The protocol itself — lifecycle, schemas, governance contract, design principles — is now formalized as a standalone specification:

+**➡️ [a2a-spec](https://github.com/hidemi-k/a2a-spec)** — start here for the canonical architecture, terminology, and schemas.

 ## 🧩 A2A Architecture Overview

 I'm structuring this experimental framework into three layers: